royaltronics/royal-php-rasp/README.md

 ## Features

-- Intercept, block, and log malicious PHP functions.
+- Intercept, block, and log potentially malicious PHP functions.
 - Written for PHP 8.3, should work on all versions?
 - Robust command black-list by checking args.
 - File caller is hashed within each log entry.